Frequently Asked Questions (FAQ)

 Depending on the project, we offer Project Based fixed rates (preferable) or if the project scope is vague or nascent, we'll work on an Agency Retainer utilizing blocks of time - which we discuss further down.
 Sometimes it's hybrid of both fixed cost + hourly.

 We use a multiple retainer system.
-We require a non-refundable retainer of 50% when we start and the remaining 50% due before we start the 2nd half of the project.
+We require a non-refundable retainer of 50% when we start and the remaining 50% (also non-refundable) is due before we start the 2nd half of the project.
 We will discuss the break point for the 2nd half milestone.
+Wire transfers are the only acceptable method of payment for Startup companies.

 What If We Need to Expand the Project Scope After We've Started?